yuguaa/x/packages/x/components/notification/index.en-US.md

 ## When to Use

-- Push system-level notifications to keep users informed of task progress, especially when agents are performing complex tasks.
+- When the agent is performing complex tasks, system-level application notifications can be pushed to keep users informed of the task progress.
+- Controlled by the operating system's notification permissions, it is only used for weak notifications.

+## Note

+- **`Notification` is a system application notification and is controlled by the operating system's notification permissions.
+If the system notification permission is turned off, the `open` method call of XNotification will have no effect.
+[System Permission Settings](#system-permission-settings).**
+- XNotification is implemented by extending `window.Notification`.
+If the browser environment does not support Notification, the method calls of XNotification will have no effect.
+- The style and effect of XNotification notifications are subject to the current browser environment's support for Notification.
+For example, the `dir` attribute will be ignored by most browsers.
+- XNotification only manages the closing of notifications under the current instance.
+After the instance changes (for example, the browser page is refreshed), it has no ability to manage and close the sent notifications.

-## Examples
+## Code Demo

 <!-- prettier-ignore -->
-<code src="./demo/hooks.tsx">Hooks Usage</code>
+<code src="./demo/hooks.tsx">Hooks Call</code>
 <code src="./demo/duration.tsx">Auto Close Delay</code>
-<code src="./demo/close_tag.tsx">Close Specific Notification</code>
+<code src="./demo/close_tag.tsx">Close Specified Notification</code>
 <code src="./demo/static-method.tsx">Static Method</code>

 ## API

-To send notifications successfully, make sure the current domain has notification permission.
+To successfully send a notification, you need to ensure that the current domain has been granted notification permission.

 ### XNotification